VishnuBhargav0/dbt_planetkart_project/README.md

 ### Staging Models (`models/staging/`)

-These models clean and standardize raw data from the `PLANETKART_RAW` schema.
+These models clean and standardize raw data from the `PLANETKART_RAW` schema, the tables in 'PLANETKART_RAW' are coming in from AirByte pipeline.

 - **staging_customers**: Customer data with columns like `CUSTOMER_ID`, `EMAIL`, `FIRST_NAME`, `LAST_NAME`, `REGION_ID`, `SIGNUP_DATE`.
 - **staging_orders**: Order data with `ORDER_ID`, `CUSTOMER_ID`, `ORDER_DATE`, `STATUS`.